Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment: CONCLUSION

 \section{CONCLUSION}

-Cross-session nonstationarity in neural activity recorded by implanted electrodes remains a key challenge for invasive BCIs, as decoders trained on one session often degrade on later sessions, especially with limited calibration data.
-We proposed TCLA, a task-conditioned latent alignment framework that transfers low-dimensional neural dynamics learned from a source session with sufficient data to low-data target sessions.
-Across three non-human primate center-out datasets spanning both arm and oculomotor behaviors, TCLA consistently improved decoding accuracy relative to AutoLFADS and an architecture-matched within-session baseline, demonstrating the value of task-conditioned cross-session transfer beyond architectural effects alone.
+Training accurate neural decoders can be difficult when only limited data are available from a recording session.
+In this work, we proposed TCLA, a task-conditioned latent alignment framework that transfers low-dimensional neural representations learned from a source session with sufficient data to target sessions with limited data.
+Across three non-human primate center-out datasets spanning both arm-movement and oculomotor behaviors, TCLA consistently improved decoding accuracy relative to AutoLFADS and an architecture-matched within-session baseline, demonstrating the value of task-conditioned cross-session transfer beyond architectural effects alone.
 Overall, TCLA provides a practical strategy for improving cross-session generalization under realistic data constraints.
-A limitation should be noted that TCLA relies on task-condition information to perform conditional alignment across sessions.
+One limitation is that TCLA relies on task-condition labels to perform conditional alignment across sessions.
 In scenarios where task labels are ambiguous or unavailable, additional strategies may be required.
 Future work will investigate settings in which a decoder trained on the source session is held fixed and applied directly to target sessions via aligned representations, reducing the need for per-session decoder retraining.
 Exploring real-time deployment and extending the approach to more complex behaviors may further strengthen the applicability of TCLA to long-term invasive BCI systems.